-I have just published a new short novel (novella) on Yurt!
-It is entitled The Lost Girls and the Kobold, the most recent Below the Wizards' Tower.
+I have just published two new short novels (novellas) on Yurt!
+The first is entitled The Lost Girls and the Kobold, the most recent Below the Wizards' Tower.

-It is available exclusively as an ebook.
-The story takes place between The Wood Nymph and the Cranky Saint and Mage Quest, and the second between Mage Quest and The Witch and the Cathedral.
+They are available exclusively as ebooks.
+The first story takes place between The Wood Nymph and the Cranky Saint and Mage Quest, and the second between Mage Quest and The Witch and the Cathedral.
 Both are designed to satisfy long-time fans who keep asking for more stories about Daimbert and also to interest new readers in Yurt.
-Click here to see it on Amazon and to read the first chapter for free through their "look inside" feature.
+Click here to see the first on Amazon and to read the first chapter for free through their "look inside" feature.

-Enjoy the story and let me know what you think!
+Enjoy the stories and let me know what you think!

 PART ONE - WITCHES

 Of course I knew my mother was a witch.

 She never needed a match to light the fire.
 She knew immediately if someone new had come to town, even if she had spent the entire day at home, sewing.
 Sometimes in the evening, after she had finished tailoring a new ballgown for the mayor's daughter or embroidering a new altar-cloth for the church, women would knock quietly on our door, giving quick glances up and down the cobbled street, and Mother would tell them if they were going to have a baby boy or a girl.

 But I had no intention of living an uneventful life as a small-town witch.
 I was going to study to be a real wizard.